-The concentration on 16-18 needs thought.
-My experience is that many inner city young people have disrupted lives (or just need an extra year to qualify for entry to level 3): cut-off at 18 is bad for them and the colleges that serve @Tregeare Ofsted criticised for delaying 3aaa inspection despite multiple warning signs

-The irony of the position the organisation finds itself in cannot be overstated.
-The smuq. self promoting, self congratulatory nonsense that has polluted social media, emanating from 3aaa owners and staff for the last few years, seems to be somewhat at odds with the reality.
-It is particularly offensive given the constant criticism of FE colleges and other providers from the upper echelons of this company Iron.pvrite Scrap UTC 14-19 model, says former schools minister in latest damning

-Scrap all these pointless schemes and fund education for all properly - IoT and Maths centres will produce new buildings (like CoVE's) that will have a short term benefit to a limited few before the emphasis changes. @marches_skills Kick poor-performing new providers off RoATP, education committee urges

-The rules should be the same for ALL providers not just new.
-Look

-Same rules should apply for new and existing providers, shouldn't thev?
+@Tregeare Ofsted criticised for delaving 3aaa inspection despite multiple warning signs The irony of the position the organisation finds itself in cannot be overstated.
+The smug. self promoting, self congratulatory nonsense that has polluted social media, emanating from 3aaa owners and staff for the last few years, seems to be somewhat at odds with the reality.
+It is particularly offensive given the constant criticism of FE colleges and other providers from the upper echelons of this company.
+Iron.pvrite Scrap UTC 14-19 model, says former schools minister in latest damning report - Scrap all these pointless schemes and fund education for all properly - IoT and Maths centres will produce new buildings (like CoVE's) that will have a short term benefit to a limited few before the emphasis changes. - @marches\skills Kick poor-performing new providers off RoATP, education committee urges - The rules should be the same for ALL providers not just new.
+Look at 3AAA - Same rules should apply for new and existing providers, shouldn't thev? - @duncangotobed Skills minister backs Trip Advisor-style rating of trainers Only if you're going to get all students to review; otherwise it will end up exactly like tripadvisor where the majority of people taking the time to review are doing so following a negative experience Jess Short NCG boss Joe Docherty quits following turbulent year I fully accept that people responsible for organisations of this size and complexity should be paid at a suitable level - BUT - is it acceptable that these individuals can just walk away when things go, badly wrong during their tenure?

-@duncangotobed

-Skills minister backs Trip Advisor-style

-Only if you're going to get all students to review; otherwise it will end up exactly like tripadvisor where the majority of people taking the time to review are doing so following a negative experience.
-Jess Short NCG boss Joe Docherty quits following turbulent year

-I fully accept that people responsible for organisations of this size and complexity should be paid at a suitable level - BUT - is it acceptable that these individuals can just walk away when things go, badly wrong during their tenure?
 There's far too many people enjoying the benefits of the public purse without the accountability!
 Noel Johnson I personally think staff satisfaction should be at the forefront of every business.
 With staff satisfaction comes consumer satisfaction which in turn increases income.
 Unfortunately NCG do not hold the same opinion, I see no bright future for the company.
-Sophie Watson REPLY OF THE WEEK NCG boss Joe Docherty guits following turbulent year

-Is this the beginning of a worrying trend?
+Sophie Watson REPLY OF THE WEEK FACEBOOK NCG boss Joe Docherty guits following turbulent year TWITTER Is this the beginning of a worrying trend?
 Numerous mergers have taken place after the post-16 area reviews, with comments like 'too big to fail'.
 If enrolments, outcomes, Ofsted reports are all unsatisfactory then a large number of students have been sold short.
 Perhaps we should enter the age of performance related salaries for Principals, it seems scandalous that 'failing' colleges should be rewarding their leaders with high salaries, and they resign and walk away.
 Reading the list of the component colleges that form NCG is interesting, and one wonders how it could ever be successful - some bright spark will be suggesting that it is broken up into smaller, more manageable institutions!
 Gerry Bennett

 Experts